 Life as we know it needs water to thrive.
 Even so, we see life persist in the driest environments on Earth.
 But how dry is too dry?
 At what point is an environment too extreme for even microorganisms, the smallest and often most resilient of lifeforms, to survive?
 These questions are important to scientists searching for life beyond Earth, including on the planet Mars.
-To help answer this question, a research team from NASA’s Ames Research Center in California’s Silicon Valley traveled to the driest place on Earth: the Atacama Desert in Chile, a 1000 kilometer strip of land on South America’s west coast.
+To help answer this question, a research team from NASA’s Ames Research Center in California’s Silicon Valley traveled to the driest place on Earth: the Atacama Desert in Chile, a 1,000-kilometer (620-mile) strip of land on South America’s west coast.

 The Atacama Desert is one of the Earth’s environments that comes closest to the parched Martian surface.
 But the Atacama isn’t uniformly dry.
 When traveling from the relatively less dry southern end of the desert in central Chile to its extremely dry center in northern Chile, the annual precipitation shifts from a few millimeters of rain per year to only a few millimeters of rain per decade.